sendgrid/docs/source/VidGrid/Subuser/create_subuser.md

 </div>

-In this video, Anthony walks us through the creation of a subuser account that shares a Whitelable with its Parent account.
+In this video, Anthony walks us through the creation of a subuser account that shares a Whitelabel with its Parent account.

 </div>